-PSYC 823 Therapy Practicum III: General Prerequisites: PSYC 708 (or 709 or 710), 711 (or 712 or 713).
-Prerequisites or Co-requisites: PSYC 834, 835 (or 836 or 837), and permission of the Director of Clinical Training.
+PSYC 823 APC Practicum III: General Prerequisite: PSYC 708 (or 709 or 710), 711 (or 712 or 713).
+Prerequisite or Co-requisite: PSYC 834, 835 (or 836 or 837), and permission of the Director of Clinical Training.
 Advanced students are expected to begin to define clinical interests and treatment methods consonant with their career goals.
 They receive the appropriate clinical experience and supervision in this practicum (e.g., working with children, adolescents, adults, working with clients who present particular types of problems).
-PSYC 824 Therapy Practicum III: Adult Prerequisites: PSYC 708 (or 709 or 710), 711 (or 712 or 713).
-Prerequisites or Co-requisites: PSYC 834, 835 (or 836 or 837), and permission of the Director of Clinical Training.
+PSYC 824 APC Practicum III: Adult Prerequisite: PSYC 708 (or 709 or 710), 711 (or 712 or 713).
+Prerequisite or Co-requisite: PSYC 834, 835 (or 836 or 837), and permission of the Director of Clinical Training.
 Advanced students are expected to begin to define clinical interests and treatment methods consonant with their career goals.
 They receive the appropriate clinical experience and supervision in this practicum working with adult clients, e.g. working with a particular orientation and/or with particular types of problems.
-PSYC 825 Therapy Practicum III: Child Prerequisites: PSYC 708 (or 709 or 710), 711 (or 712 or 713).
-Prerequisites or Co-requisites: PSYC 834, 835 (or 836 or 837), and permission of the Director of Clinical Training.
+PSYC 825 APC Practicum III: Child Prerequisite: PSYC 708 (or 709 or 710), 711 (or 712 or 713).
+Prerequisite or Co-requisite: PSYC 834, 835 (or 836 or 837), and permission of the Director of Clinical Training.
 Advanced students are expected to begin to define clinical interests and treatment methods consonant with their career goals.
 They receive the appropriate clinical experience and supervision in this practicum working with child clients and families, e.g. working with a particular orientation and/or with particular types of problems.
-PSYC 826 Therapy Practicum IV: General Prerequisites: PSYC 823 (or 824 or 825) and permission of the Director of Clinical Training.
-A specialized practicum for advanced students involving clinical experience under supervision.
-PSYC 827 Therapy Practicum IV: Adult Prerequisites: PSYC 823 (or 824 or 825) and permission of the Director of Clinical Training.
-A specialized practicum for advanced students involving clinical experience with adult clients under supervision.
-PSYC 828 Therapy Practicum IV: Child Prerequisites: PSYC 823 (or 824 or 825) and permission of the Director of Clinical Training.
-A specialized practicum for advanced students involving clinical experience with child clients under supervision.
-PSYC 834 Advanced Clinical Seminar I Prerequisites: PSYC 711 (or 712 or 713), 708 (or 709 or 710), and permission of Director of Clinical Training.
+PSYC 826 APC Practicum IV: General Prerequisite: PSYC 823 (or 824 or 825) and permission of the Director of Clinical Training.
+This course is a specialized practicum for advanced students involving clinical experience under supervision.
+PSYC 827 APC Practicum IV: Adult Prerequisite: PSYC 823 (or 824 or 825) and permission of the Director of Clinical Training.
+This course is a specialized practicum for advanced students involving clinical experience with adult clients under supervision.
+PSYC 828 APC Practicum IV: Child Prerequisite: PSYC 823 (or 824 or 825) and permission of the Director of Clinical Training.
+This course is a specialized practicum for advanced students involving clinical experience with child clients under supervision.
+PSYC 834 Advanced Clinical Seminar I Prerequisite: PSYC 711 (or 712 or 713), 708 (or 709 or 710), and permission of Director of Clinical Training.
 This seminar provides an advanced treatment of issues in current psychological theory and research that are relevant to clinical practice, e.g., causal models and their assumptions, legal and ethical issues, classification by state, trait, and situational context; brain-behaviour relations.
 The aims are to foster in students a) regular review of clinically relevant literature; b) a critical perspective regarding current clinical practices; and c) guidelines and criteria for optimal assessment and treatment decisions tailored to the needs of clients.
 PSYC 835 Advanced Clinical Seminar II: Adult Prerequisite: PSYC 834.

 The seminar provides an advanced analysis of issues in the assessment and treatment of behaviour disorders in adulthood.
 Prototype cases are presented for illustrative discussion of particular clinical issues, e.g. indicators of risk for suicide, homicide, and psychosis; imagery and dreams in psychological treatment; stress-related physical disorders; anxiety-spectrum disorders; treatment for couples, families, and groups.
 Assessment and treatment approaches to particular disorders are compared with reference to etiological assumptions and levels of inference.

-PSYC 836 Advanced Clinical Seminar II: Child

-Prerequisite: PSYC 834.
+PSYC 836 Advanced Clinical Seminar II: Child Prerequisite: PSYC 834.